ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

   We strongly advice you against using PDB format for preparing small molecules, since it does not contain information about bond connections.
 Please don't forget to always check the protonation state of your molecules before docking.
 Your success can sometimes hang by just an hydrogen atom. ;-)

-In case your starting ligand structure does not contain hydrogens, you may consider the command-line script ``scrub.py`` from the python package `Scrubber <https://github.com/forlilab/scrubber>`_ to protonate the ligand.
+In case your starting ligand structure does not contain hydrogens, you may consider the command-line script ``scrub.py`` from the python package `Molscrub <https://github.com/forlilab/molscrub>`_ to protonate the ligand.
 If given the Smiles string of the ligand, ``scrub.py`` is also able to generate 3D conformers and enumerate tautomeric and protonation states of ligand.

 .. code-block:: bash